logseq/logseq/README.md

 # 🙏 Thank You

-Thank you to our Open Collective sponsors, backers and to our contributors.
+Thank you to our Open Collective sponsors, backers, and to our contributors.

 ## 💎 Our Sponsors